June 17 2021

 With its array of stunning Victorian villas and abundance of green spaces (be sure to take a visit to the famous Fletcher Moss Botanical Gardens), the suburb of Didsbury is situated just miles from the city centre and is a haven for those striving for a metropolitan way of life with all the benefits of village living.
 Boasting a huge range of bars, pubs and independent shops and deli’s, it’s a trendy hotspot for those who work and play hard.

-Experience the best of the city’s up and coming food, culture and entertainment scenes by moving to Ancoats.
-Sitting next to the Northern Quarter in the heart of Manchester, Ancoats is city centre living at it’s best, with thriving independent shops and a real sense of community.
-It was even named one of the world’s coolest neighbourhoods by the Times in 2019, perfect for trendsetters and those looking for co-working spaces in revamped cotton mills and riverside living.
+Experience the best of the city’s up-and-coming food, culture and entertainment scenes by moving to Ancoats.
+Sitting next to the Northern Quarter in the heart of Manchester, Ancoats is city centre living at its best, with thriving independent shops and a real sense of community.
+In 2021, it was even named one of the world’s coolest neighbourhoods by Time Out.
+It’s also perfect for trendsetters and those looking for co-working spaces in revamped cotton mills and riverside living.

 For those looking to enjoy the excitement of city living whilst being a bit more detached from the centre, Salford offers a variety of housing options – from waterfront apartments to rural living and is often classed as one of the UK’s greenest cities.
 Investment in the area in recent years has seen a huge rise in new homes, retail and leisure facilities, while the development of MediaCityUK (the new home of ITV and the BBC) means that job opportunities are rising, making this up-and-coming area the perfect place to relocate to.

-A 2020 study by love property looking at the best places to raise a family in the UK ranked Sale in Greater Manchester at number 6.
-While not technically within the city limits, Sale is just 20 minutes away from the centre by tram and with its community spirit and green spaces mean it’s perfect for those looking for a bit of peace and quiet who don’t want to be too far from the action.
+If you’re looking for the best place to raise children, Sale was once voted the fourth best location to live in England.
+While not technically within the city limits, Sale is just 20 minutes away from the centre by tram, and its community spirit and green spaces mean it’s perfect for those looking for a bit of peace and quiet who don’t want to be too far from the action.

 Crowned “the best place to live in the UK” by the Times, Altrincham is a family-friendly town with a thriving outdoor market, plenty of independent shops and cafes and a welcoming, community feel.
 Also, according to The Sunday Times Parent Power guide, the area is home to the two best schools in the North West – Altrincham Grammar School for Girls and Altrincham Grammar School for Boys.